kehantan/labbook/docs/cell_culture/maintain.rst

     You can flush the base of culture flask with the complete DMEM + TrypLE mixture to further detach and collect more cells.

 #.
 Transfer the cell suspension from culturing flask to 15 ml centrifuge tube.
 #.
-Centrifuge for 5 mins at 1500 rpm.
+Centrifuge.
+1500 rpm, 5 mins.
 #.
 Dispose the supernatant with micropipette.

-    You can also use serological pipette to remove the supernatant, but be more cautious as the pipette gun have greater suction power, you don't want your cell pellet to be sucked away.
+    You can also use serological pipette to remove the supernatant, but be more cautious as the pipette gun have greater suction power, you don't want your cell pellet to get sucked away.

 #.
 Leave minimal amount of liquid in the centrifuge tube.
 #.
 Resuspend the cell pellet (sediment) in complete DMEM, pipette repeatedly to break the cell pellet.

-    For optimal number of cells to ease the counting work, I would usually resuspend cell pellet obtained from T25 flask in 1 ml of complete DMEM; and cell pellet obtained from T75 flask in 3 ml of complete DMEM.
+    * Suggestion: For optimal number of cells to ease the counting work, I would usually resuspend cell pellet obtained from T25 flask in 1 mL of complete DMEM; and cell pellet obtained from T75 flask in 3 mL of complete DMEM.

-    Sometimes there could be a larger amount of cells (e.g.: >90% confluency), which I would add more complete DMEM.
-For example, resuspend cell pellet obtained from T25 in 2 ml of complete DMEM.
+    * Sometimes there could be a larger amount of cells (e.g.: >90% confluency), which I would add more complete DMEM.
+For example, resuspend cell pellet obtained from a T25 which has more than 90% of cell confluency in 2 mL of complete DMEM instead of 1 mL.

 **Cell counting**